hozuki/plus/README.md

 I don't have that much of time so I wrote this simple two-tier JIT compiler.
 The executable reads P1S source code from file, translates them into bytecode, compiles them to machine code, and finally runs the code.
-The language is so simple that all it can manipulate is a accumulator.
+The language is so simple that all it can manipulate is an accumulator.

 Now I'm glad to announce that the JIT compiler runs on both x86 and x86-64 processors, on Windows and (very likely) Linux/macOS.
 Tested environments are